 If your vet rules out all potential medical reasons for your dog's inappropriate urination, then it's time to work on correcting the behavior.

 First, assess your dog's environment.
 Have there been any changes that could be causing stress?
 Events like moving, the birth of a baby, the addition or subtraction of a pet or family member, and even your own life stress can cause your dog to become stressed, fearful, or anxious.
 An anxious or fearful dog is unable to learn new things, so you will need to reduce stress before you work on training.
 Your vet may be able to help with anti-anxiety medications or supplements.

 When training your dog to stop peeing on your bed, you must first restrict access to your bed when you are not around.
 Keep the bedroom door closed while you are gone.
-If needed, keep your dog in a crate.
+If needed, keep your dog in a crate for reasonable amounts of time when gone.
 When you are home, be sure to take your dog outside for pee breaks frequently.
 Only allow your dog to get on the bed when you are on the bed.

 If your dog begins to urinate somewhere else that is inappropriate, then the crate is the best place for him when you are gone.
 Take your dog out to pee as soon as you get home.
 Then, take him out again every time he eats, drinks, or wakes up.
 Reward him for urinating outdoors, but do not punish him for urination inappropriately.
 If you catch your dog in the act of peeing in the bed or somewhere else inappropriate, interrupt him with "uh oh" or "no," then immediately bring him outside to finish.

 Training to correct inappropriate urination can take time and may become frustrating.
 Seek help from a dog trainer or animal behaviorist if you are not seeing good results.